 |NEMO DragonFly OSMO 2||Freestanding||2 lbs 10 oz / 1191G|

 The Big Agnes Tiger Wall UL 2 is a double-wall, dome-style tent for two people that’s lightweight enough that it can be also be used as a palace for one, with a canine friend if you have one.
 Dual doors make it super-convenient for couples to use, while the spacious interior and superior ventilation provide highly livable internal space.
 As with all ultralight shelters, durability is a heightened concern, so you’ll want to use the Tiger Wall gently for fast and light trips instead of bachelor parties or scout jamborees.

 How’s the Tiger Wall UL 2 compare to the Big Agnes Fly Creek HV UL 2?
 The Tiger Wall has two doors and is far more convenient for two people to use, even though it’s 5 oz. heavier.
 What about the Big Agnes Copper Spur HV UL 2?
-The Copper Spur is 8 oz heavier than the Tiger Wall, but is closer to freestanding because it is a four pole structure rather than a three one and it’s more expensive.
+The Copper Spur is 8 oz heavier than the Tiger Wall but is closer to freestanding because it is a four-pole structure rather than a three and it’s more expensive.
 If you trying to decide between the three, I’d choose the Tiger Wall, but if you already own a Fly Creek or a Copper Spur, I wouldn’t bother upgrading.